Despicable-bee/MPC_demo/README.md

 Just like how we use bits to count up, we can use them to count down.

-For instance, one bit position could represnet 1/2, the next 1/4, and so on
+For instance, one bit position could represent 1/2, the next 1/4, and so on

 Generally speaking, the further right of the decimal place you go, the value represented by that bit equals the following formula: